carlmontanari/scrapli/README.md

 *NOTE* all `comms_prompt_pattern` should use the start and end of line anchors as all regex searches in scrapli are multi-line (this is an important piece to making this all work!).
 While you don't *need* to use the line anchors its probably a really good idea!
+Also note that most devices seem to leave at least one white space after the final character of the prompt, so make sure to account for this!
+Last important note -- the core drivers all of reliable
+    patterns set for you, so you hopefully don't need to bother with this too much!

 The above pattern works on all "core" platforms listed above for at the very least basic usage.
-Custom prompts or hostnames could in theory break this, so be careful!
+Custom prompts or host names could in theory break this, so be careful!

 If you do not wish to match Cisco "config" level prompts you could use a `comms_prompt_pattern` such as: